-Beer is one of the most popular alcoholic drinks across the world, and Spain is not an exception.
-Cerveza (Spanish name for beer) similarly as coffee (café) offers good reasons for gathering with friends giving this way “social dimensions” to the consumption of this “not-so-soft” drink.
-For most of us beer lovers, ordering a glass or bottle of bear is a simple process and the main challenge can be only how many glasses or bottles.
-Well, it is not so simple in Spain, where ordering the beer requires some basic knowledge.
-In fact, the apparently simple process depends on dose and region of the Spain, as it varies between provinces.
+Beer is one of the most popular alcoholic drinks across the world, and Spain is no exception.
+Cerveza (the Spanish name for beer) similar to coffee (café) offers good reasons for gathering with friends giving this way “social dimensions” to the consumption of this “not-so-soft” drink.
+For most of us beer lovers, ordering a glass or bottle of beer is a simple process and the main challenge can be only how many glasses or bottles.
+Well, it is not so simple in Spain, where ordering beer requires some basic knowledge.
+In fact, the apparently simple process depends on the dose and region of Spain, as it varies between provinces.

-a) helpful notes explaining how to order the beer across the Spain – in other words:
+a) helpful notes explaining how to order the beer across Spain – in other words: